 The Complainant completed two years of the four-year Clinical Herbal Therapy online program [Program] and planned to enrol in the third year before the Institution temporarily suspended the Program.
-The Institution later resumed its operations following a two-month hiatus.
+The Institution later resumed offering the Program.

-The Complainant submits the Institution misled them by not providing the Program in a timely way and is asking for a full refund of tuition paid to date.
+The Complainant did not enroll in Year 3 after the program resumed, and submits the Institution misled her by not providing the Program in a timely way, without any interruption.
+She is asking for a full refund of tuition paid to date.

-The Complainant exhausted the Institution's dispute resolution process [DRP] prior to filing this complaint on October 12, 2023 [Complaint]
+The Complainant exhausted the Institution's dispute resolution process [DRP] prior to filing this complaint on November 22, 2023 [Complaint].